jmacdotorg/plerd/README.md

 Publishing this file will result in a three-paragraph HTML file named `2010-03-01-my-day-today.html` appearing in the blog's docroot directory.
 It will also get linked from `archive.html` among the posts from March, 2010, and it will furthermore appear in the recent-posts page and the Atom document if a post from March 1, 2010 represents one of your blog's ten most recent posts.

-### Publishing posts
+### Updating or deleting posts

-* Run `bin/plerdall` to create a new website in Plerd's docroot directory, based on the contents of its source and templates directories.
+To update a blog post, just edit its source Markdown file.

-* Run `bin/plerdwatcher` to launch a daemon that monitors the source directory for changes, republishing files as necessary.
+To unpublish a blog post, just delete its source Markdown file, or move it out of the synced source directory.

-## Working example
+## See Plerd at work

-This software powers [Jason McIntosh's blog at jmac.org](http://blog.jmac.org).
-At this point it probably isn't in use anywhere else.
-You are quite welcome to try using it yourself if you'd like, but I haven't really done much to make that easy for you (yet).
+This software powers [Jason McIntosh's blog at jmac.org](http://blog.jmac.org), for which it was written.

 ## Author